Josha91/josha91.github.io/_posts/2025-09-02-cats-religion.md

 ## Model fit
 The data is fit with [negative binomial regression](https://josha91.github.io/2025/09/01/negative-bimodal.html).
 This is justified, because (1) pet ownership can be assumed to be independent between different households, (2) different family types might be expected to have different "expected" pet counts.

 This type of regression deserves some further explanation.
-First, we link the expectation value $\mu_{\#pets}$ to the predictors, $X_{i}$.
+First, we link the expectation value $\mu_{\num pets}$ to the predictors, $X_{i}$.
 The predictors, in this case, are the religious attendance as well as confounding variables such as age, sex, income, etc. as explained in the paper.
 These are log-linked, i.e.

 $\log{\mu} = X_{i}\beta_{i}$